jraillard/parkndeploy/doc/step1_deploy_backend.md

 ## State about Azure resources

-Before talking about `Bicep`, let's first talk a bit about Azure resources we will provision.
+Before talking about `Bicep`, let's first talk a bit about Azure resources we will provision. :eyes:

 We need to deploy a basic API, the Azure resource that best fit our needs is the [Azure App Service](https://azure.microsoft.com/fr-fr/products/app-service) as it is a simple Saas resource to use in that case.